Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Results

 When we use a fake backend with a noise model based on data taken from the real system IBMQ Ehningen \cite{ErrorValues}, we obtain the quasi-particle weights displayed in Fig.\ \ref{Fig:zvsshot} (b) from the \(\tan\)-fit approach.
 While the spread of the individual results reduces with a larger number of shots, the quasi-particle weight is always about \(15\%\) smaller than the exact one.
-Tracing back this systematic deviation, we turn back to the construction of the GF.
-As the eigenvalues obtained by VQE always tend to too small values, the peaks of the noisy GF move towards \(\omega=0\) and so do the zero transitions.
-By this, the peaks in the self-energy are at too small frequencies.
-As the \(\tan\)-fit targets the interval between them, their closeness leads to a too large slope and thus to too small quasi-particle weights.
+Tracing back this systematic deviation, we reconsider the construction of the GF.
+As the eigenvalues of the GS are overestimated by about \(0.27t\) and those of the excited states by approximately \(\approx 0.08t\), the frequencies determining the peaks of the GF are underestimated.
+This creates a tendency of the zero-crossings to be located closer to each other compared to the exact analytic calculation.
+Therefore, the peaks in the self-energy are located too close to each other and the \(\tan\)-fit procedure results in an overestimation of the slope and thus an underestimation of the quasi-particle weight.